tansaku/webserver_log_parser/README.md

   lines with spaces
     parses successfully
   lines without spaces or tabs
-    log an error and add nothing to the index
+    logs an error and adds nothing to the index

-Pluralize
-  correctly presents singular form correctly presents default plural form correctly presents plural form for exceptions

 WebPageVisits
   should sort by number of ips by default